mariephlpp/News-classification/README.md

 ## Introduction

 Text classification is a popular task in Natural Language Processing (NLP).
 The purpose is to classify text based on pre-defined classes, usually sentiments or topics.
-Text can contain a lot of information, however extracting this infromation can take time, especially due to its unstructured nature.
-With nowadays's deep learning models classify text is getting easier.
+Text can contain a lot of information, however extracting this information can take time, especially due to its unstructured nature.
+With nowadays's deep learning models, classifying text is getting easier.
 Fake news are spreading false information in order to influence readers' beliefs which usually damages a person's, a company's... reputation.
 Thus, they are a real issue today, especially since a vast volume of text data is generated everyday in the form of social media, websites, news... etc.

 This work focuses on article news taken from the *Fake and real news dataset* from kaggle.
 The aim is to classify these news into two different categories: true or fake.
 To do so, four different models are used:
 * Linear Support Vector Machine (LSVM)